Collecting payments with FinDock

 When you install FinDock, several new objects are added to the Salesforce CRM data model.
 The payment-related objects are:

-- Recurring Payment: defines a certain amount to be collected from a contact or account at a regular interval over a given time period.
-This object is only used if FinDock is the source of payment data.
-If NPSP is used as the source, the Recurring Donation object is used instead.
+• Recurring Payment: defines a certain amount to be collected from a contact or account at a regular interval over a given time period.
+This object is only used if FinDock is used as the source.
+If another source is used, the source-specific objects replace the role of Recurring Payment.
+In the case of NPSP, for example, a recurring payment is defined by Recurring Donation.

 You can read more about each object in our technical components documentation.